dannyledger/projects-and-portfolio/README.md

 ## Welcome to my technical skill portfolio 🛠️💡😊
-#### Any and all attempts to build my technical skills.

 This is where I house all my _(audience-friendly)_ practice projects and case studies.
-The majority of my work in SQL and Python is produced with an aim of demonstrating a motivation to do well in various aspects of data, but particulary data engineering.
+The majority of my work in SQL and Python is produced with an aim of demonstrating _developing_-skills in various aspects of data, but particulary data engineering.

 The various tasks and datasets likely originate either from DataCamp’s various courses, Udemy bootcamps, or various code-alongs available online from tech companies and YouTube.